-Disclosure By The Applicant (If Already Or Previously Registered) Of Any Customer Complaint Settled For More Than \$15,000:
+Disclosure By The Applicant (If Already Or Previously Registered) Of Any Customer Complaint Settled For More Than \$15,000;

-Disclosure By The Applicant Of Any Customer Complaint Alleging A Sales Practice Violation Lodged Against That Individual In An Arbitration or

-Civil Fraud Proceeding (note that this disclosure, added in 2009, is required before the case is heard, decided, or settled, and is also posted on the registrant's BrokerCheck file maintained by CRD -covered later in this chapter).
+Disclosure By The Applicant Of Any Customer Complaint Alleging A Sales Practice Violation Lodged Against That Individual In An Arbitration or Civil Fraud Proceeding (note that this disclosure, added in 2009, is required before the case is heard, decided. or settled).

-Changes - Prompt Amendment

-If any of this information changes, the U-4 filing must be amended promptly.
+Changes - Prompt Amendment If any of this information changes, the U-4 filing must be amended promptly.